International Foundation Programme (Social Sciences and Law)

 You must have graduated from year 12 of your high school in your own country with a good grade point average (GPA).

-Please see our web page for further information about academic entry requirements.
+If you are applying from mainland China please see our web page for further information about academic entry requirements.

 Applicants must also meet these requirements